ortus-docs/testbox-docs/mxunit_compatibility/README.md

 # MXUnit Compatibility

-TestBox is fully complaint with [MXUnit](http://mxunit.org/) xUnit test cases (if not, let us know).
-In order to leverage it you will need to create or override the /mxunit mapping and make it point to the /testbox/system/compat folder.
+TestBox is fully complaint with [MXUnit](http://mxunit.org/) xUnit test cases.
+In order to leverage it you will need to create or override the `/mxunit` mapping and make it point to the `/testbox/system/compat` folder.
 That's it, everything should continue to work as expected.

-Note, you will still need TestBox to be in the web root, or have a /testbox mapping created even when using the MXUnit compat runner.
+> **Note** you will still need TestBox to be in the web root, or have a `/testbox` mapping created even when using the MXUnit compat runner.

 ```javascript
 this.mappings[ "/mxunit" ] = expandPath( "/testbox/system/compat" );